ktrzeciaknubisa/test/test.md

 When the `extract` in JXP file parameter is boolean `true`, it enables the **full extraction** (extracts the entire contents on first package execution).

-You can achieve the same by using command-line parameter `--extract`, which accepts multiple [boolean values](#boolean-values), e.g. `jx package helloWorld.js --extract`.
+You can achieve the same by using command-line parameter `--extract`, which accepts multiple [boolean values](#boolean-values), e.g.:

+> jx package helloWorld.js --extract

 ##### Partial extraction